janbodnar/Python-Skolenie/basic_std_modules.md

 ## Tasks

+- Read the contents of the `PATH` variable and find all Python content.
 - Read the contents of the current working directory and print only Python files.
-- Read the contents of the `PATH` variable and find all Python content.
+- Read the contents of the current working directory and print first 10 Python files.

 ## secrets